Written by Peter Rodriguez

 Where the Sources Come From: All sources cited in this series come from impartial researchers and scholars.
 Whether referencing the work of archaeologists, linguists, historians, or even theologians, none of the quoted texts come from individuals who share the set of teachings drawn from the Bible and presented in this series.
 All sources cited in this series come from impartial researchers and scholars.

-Content Quality (AI-Free): (1) No AI tools were used to generate content, outline posts, or provide ideas for this series.
-This is mentioned to prevent readers from feeling discouraged about reading this series by assuming the material they will read will be like those created by AI.
+Content Quality (AI-Free): (1) No AI tools were used to generate content, outline posts, write, or provide ideas for this series.
+This is mentioned to prevent readers from feeling discouraged about reading this series by assuming the material they will read was created by AI.
 (2) The use of em dashes simply reflect the author’s personal writing style and taste.
 As for the Oxford comma, it is employed in accordance with standard grammar (and due to the writer’s preference).